microsoftgraph/msgraph-sdk-java/README.md

 ### 1.1 Install via Gradle

 *The JCenter deployment is not available quite yet.
-Please use the MavenCentral version until the JCenter version is available.*
+Please use the direct Maven install URL until the JCenter version is ready*

-Add the JCenter repository and a compile dependency for `microsoft-graph` to your project's `build.gradle`:
+Add the repository and a compile dependency for `microsoft-graph` to your project's `build.gradle`:

 ```gradle
 repository {